Home » Joyful Living » Social/Spiritual » 5 Successful Relationship Strategies When Living With Chronic Disease

 Sometimes learning new things can be empowering.

 It can be tough to face each day when things are progressing not necessarily for the better.
-You want to play it “safe” and just, stop, trying.
+You want to play it “safe” and just – stop. – trying.

-May I strongly encourage you to not stop.
-I have found, when Doug and I push through fear, and anguish, and pain, oftentimes that is where we find the golden nuggets.
-Oftentimes this is when we find new support systems, new ideas and recommendations, and a new closer bond together.
+May I strongly encourage you not to stop.
+I have found, when Doug and I push through fear, anguish, and pain, oftentimes that is where we find the golden nuggets.

 Discoveries Along The Way

-Living with Parkinson’s is something I wish upon no one, and if I could snap my finger for it all to go away, you bet I would.
-BUT…Doug and I have discovered things along this path that we would never ever have discovered anywhere else.
 It has brought us closer and made us stronger.
 Similar to the way straining your muscles when you work out creates tiny muscular tears, only for them to repair and make your body stronger.
-Odd comparison I know, but I’m a nurse and former personal trainer…sorry.😉
+Odd comparison, I know, but I’m a nurse and former athletic trainer…sorry.

 Now it’s your turn.
 What would be your top helpful tips?
 I’d love to hear your thoughts and suggestions in the comments section below.